carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT2.rst

    :language: c++

 ..
 [1] When we add our top-level expression to the JIT, any calls to functions
-       that we defined earlier will appear to the ObjectLinkingLayer as external symbols.
-The ObjectLinkingLayer will call the SymbolResolver that we defined in addModuleSet, which in turn calls findSymbol on the OptimizeLayer, at which point even a lazy transform layer will have to do its work.
+       that we defined earlier will appear to the RTDyldObjectLinkingLayer as external symbols.
+The RTDyldObjectLinkingLayer will call the SymbolResolver that we defined in addModule, which in turn calls findSymbol on the OptimizeLayer, at which point even a lazy transform layer will have to do its work.